ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/emulator-qt5/README.md

 NOTE: gcc is required to allow function override for timerISR.

-The program runs from the command line.
+The program can be run without a GUI from the command line with the -n option.
 A debug mode is available for extended printout.

-$ xbee-node-test -d -P /dev/ttyUSB0 -b 38400
+$ xbee-node-test -d -P /dev/ttyUSB0 -b 38400 -n

 In command line mode, the program can only be stopped by ctl-C or process kill.

 The following main program modules allow different tests to be run.
-Change the Makefile to compile the different tests.
+Change the XBee-node-test.pro file to compile the different tests.

 ***mainprog-test***
 -------------------